 Looking differently at how gender balance is measured

+Here’s why proxy metrics are important for inclusion and diversity progress.
 For most who have some interest in the topic (many women and an increasing number of men), the gender balance on boards is probably the most recognisable yardstick of progress.
-Recently the AICD, which has a target of 30% of women on ASX boards by the end of 2018, drew attention to the 13 companies that still haven’t a single woman on the board.
+Recently the AICD, which had a target of 30% of women on ASX boards by the end of 2018, noted that only 2 companies still haven’t a single woman on the board.

 The corporate world is certainly doing a lot better now where boards are concerned than even a few years ago.
 For example, there were 8.3% women on ASX 200 boards in 2009 and, in January 2017, that figure reached 25%.
-This progress is good news.
+As of October 2020, that figure had increased to 32.1%This progress is good news.
 But, if the complex topic of gender balance at work is to be addressed comprehensively, then we need to see beyond having ‘women on boards’ as the sole proxy measure for gender balance progress overall in organisations.

 The excellent and valuable WGEA data on gender splits at different levels in organisations has been both revelatory and influential.
 High level figures deliver a superb way of comparing organisations, level by level, and also annually assessing the country’s progress on these metrics.